-Ready to launch your career as a labor doula?
+Ready to launch your career as a doula?

-CAPPA Labor Doula Training is a two day intensive workshop that combines skills practice, group discussions & activities, and much more.
+Rocky Mountain Doula Training Workshop is a two day intensive class that combines skills practice, group discussions & activities, and much more.
 The goal of the workshop is to prepare you for your exciting new career as a birth doula!

 Why take a Rocky Mountain Doula Training Workshop?

 You are preparing for a career that requires a nurturing heart, strong labor support skills, and business savvy.
 Training with Rocky Mountain Doula will connect your nurturing heart to the skills and knowledge you’ll need to be successful as a doula.
 Curriculum is designed to engage a variety of learning styles as well as encourage interaction rather than passive learning.
 Training workshops are 18 hours, and include plenty of hands-on, role-playing, and discussion-based learning.

 I took Ana Hill’s Doula training in the summer of 2012 in Denver.
 I was already a certified doula and former midwifery student with quite a lot of experience and academic training, but I learned much more about doula techniques and scope of practice issues.

 Even more importantly to me, Ana projects such a sense of calm and demonstrates extraordinary communication skills that I was keen to emulate them in my birth and training businesses–successfully!